Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Clefable.md

 ---
 Ability1: Cute Charm
 Ability2: Magic Guard
+Baby: 'No'
+BookImageName: HOME036.png
+BookShinyImageName: HOME036_s.png
 BoxSprite: SRD-BoxSprite-clefable.png
+DexCategory: Fairy Pokemon
+DexDescription: There are not many records about it in the wild.
+They are timid but playful.
+Clefable uses its wings to skip lightly as if it was flying.
+Its bouncy step lets it walk on water.
+On quiet, moonlit nights, it strolls near lakes.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 13
+  Feet: 4.3
+  Meters: 1.3
 HiddenAbility: Unaware
 HomeSprite: SRD-HomeSprite-clefable.png
 Learnset: '[[SRD-Clefable-Learnset]]'
 Legendary: 'No'
 Name: Clefable
 Number: 36
+PrimaryEggGroup: Fairy
+SecondaryEggGroup: ''
 Sprite: clefable.png
 Type1: Fairy
 Type2: ''
+Weight:
+  Hectograms: 400
+  Kilograms: 40.0
+  Pounds: 88.2
 ---

 #PokeroleSRD/Pokedex